Therapy And Mental Health: How To Find A Therapist For Your Relationship

 Is your relationship stalling?

-What to do if your therapist is not a match
+What to do if your therapist or psychologist is not a match

 Even if you've gone through every step, completed your research, identified your needs, consulted your insurance, and had your first session with your therapist, you might find that the therapist you've selected is not a suitable fit for you and your partner.
 Not every therapeutic relationship may be a fit, and many clients change therapists as they search for a provider that meets their needs.